anton-weigardh/Getting-and-Cleaning-Data/CODEBOOK.md

 * STANDING (5)
 * LAYING (6)

 Originally, the labels were numeric (1-6).
+The corresponding file is `activity_labels.txt`

 ## Subject ID
-Subject ID contains the ID.
+Subject ID contains the ID of each subject in the experiment.
 There are a total of 30 ID's, ID is element of {1,2,...,30}

 From test: {2,4,9,10,12,13,18,20,24}